JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_6/Kabir_Hymns.md

 For what object wast thou born in the world, and what advantage hast thou gained from thy human birth ?
-Thou hast not applied thy mind even for a moment to God, the Fulfiller of desires, the Vessel to take thee across the terrible ocean,

-O God, such sinners are we,
+Thou hast not applied thy mind even for a moment to God, the Fulfiller of desires, the Vessel to take thee across the terrible ocean, O God, such sinners are we,
 That we have never performed service for that Lord who gave us our souls and bodies.
-The passion to possess others' wealth, children, and wives, and to slander and calumniate others hath not forsaken us.
+_The passion_ to possess others' wealth, children, and wives, and to slander and calumniate others hath not forsaken us.
 We suffer transmigration again and again ; this law is not broken.

-[^xx1] have not wandered even for a moment to where the conversation of the saints of God is held.
+I have not wandered even for a moment to where the conversation of the saints of God is held.
 Libertines, thieves, panders, and drunkards — with them have I ever consorted.
 My possessions are lust, wrath, covetousness, pride, and envy.
-Mercy, honesty, and service to the guru have not come to me even in my dreams.
+Mercy, honesty, and service to the guru _have_ not _come to me even_ in my dreams.
 O God, compassionate to the poor, merciful, dear to the saints, Remover of fear, Prayeth Kabir, preserve Thine afflicted slave, O God, and I will perform Thy service.

 Remember God and do Him homage.

 <p style="text-align:center;">IX</p>

 Remember in thy heart the Being,
-By whose remembrance thou shalt obtain the gate of deliverance, Go to heaven, and return not to this world.
+By whose remembrance thou shalt obtain the gate of deliverance, Go to heaven, and _return not to this_ world.
 Play the trumpets in the house of the Fearless One, And the unbeaten strain shall ever fully resound for thee.
-Without remembering Him deliverance can never be obtained.

-<span id="p245"><sup><small>[ p.
+Without remembering Him deliverance can never be obtained. <span id="p245"><sup><small>[ p.
 245 ]</small></sup></span>

-Heartily bow before the Being, By remembering whom none may refuse thee ; Who conferreth salvation by which great loads of sin drop off, And thy transmigration is at an end.
-Remember Him through whom thou en joy est thyself, And an everburning [^xx1] lamp shall be placed within thee —
+Heartily bow before the Being,
+By remembering whom none may refuse thee ;
+Who conferreth salvation by which great loads of sin drop off, And thy transmigration is at an end.
-The lamp [^xx2] which rendereth the world immortal, And expelleth the poison of lust and wrath.
-Twine and wear on thy neck the rosary Of Him by remembering whom Thy salvation shall be obtained.
-Wear that rosary, doff it not, And by the favour of the guru thou shalt be saved.
-Remember the Beloved day and night, And thou shalt have no regard for men ; Thou shalt sleep at home in silken bed-clothes, And thy heart shall be gladdened by a pleasant couch Ever remember God in thy heart and sing His praises.
-By remembering Him thy troubles shall depart, And Maya affect thee not.
+Remember Him through whom thou en joy est thyself,
+And an everburning [^319] lamp shall be placed within thee — The lamp [^320] which rendereth the world immortal, And expelleth the poison of lust and wrath.
+Twine and wear on thy neck the rosary
+Of Him by remembering whom Thy salvation shall be obtained.
+Wear that rosary, doff it not,
+And by the favour of the guru thou shalt be saved.
+Remember the Beloved day and night,
+And thou shalt have no regard for men ;
+Thou shalt sleep at home in silken bed-clothes,
+And thy heart shall be gladdened by a pleasant couch Ever remember God in thy heart and sing _His praises_.
+By remembering Him thy troubles shall depart,
+And Maya affect thee not.
-From the true guru learn how to remember God ; Remember Him ever day and night.
-Standing or sitting, at every expiration and inspiration, Waking or sleeping, enjoy the sweets of remembering Him ;
+From the true guru learn how to remember God ;
+Remember Him ever day and night.
+Standing or sitting, at every expiration and inspiration, Waking or sleeping, enjoy the sweets of remembering _Him_ ;
-By remembering God thou shalt be united with Him. [^xx3] Make the remembrance of God's name thy support ; By remembering Him no weight of sin shall oppress thee.
+By remembering God thou shalt be united with Him. [^321] Make the remembrance of God's name thy support ;
+By remembering Him no weight of sin shall oppress thee.
-Neither wrought nor spoken incantations can prevail with Him,[^xx4] Saith Kabir, who hath no limit.
+Neither wrought nor spoken incantations can prevail with Him,[^322] Saith Kabir, who hath no limit.

-[^xx1] Literally — a lamp not fed with oil.

-[^xx2] Divine knowledge.

-[^xx3] Also translated — Thou shalt obtain good fortune.

-[^xx4] God is only moved by our remembering Him and repeating His naine with devotion.

 <span id="p246"><sup><small>[ p.
 246 ]</small></sup></span>